daviddalpiaz/r4sl/11-resampling.md

 ## [1] 4.922552
 ```

 We are actually given two values.
-The first is exactly the LOOCV MSE.
+The first is exactly the LOOCV-RMSE.
 The second is a minor correct that we will not worry about.
 We take a square root to obtain LOOCV-RMSE.

 ```r